Updated April 1, 2023

 “It’s an Excellent Likeness.”

 It’s strange to say now, but I wasn’t a huge fan of Crimson Peak the first time I saw it.
-It was the first time I had gone to a del Toro film knowing who del Toro was.
+It was the first del Toro film I saw in theatres, knowing who del Toro was.
 I had seen his other work, but I had not made the connection between them until right before Crimson Peak was released.
 I ended up with huge expectations about the film, just based on del Toro’s other incredible projects.
 There was no way the film could live up to those expectations, especially as its quite different from del Toro’s other films.
-Today, however, it’s one of my favourite del Toro pictures, but it took time and multiple screenings to really appreciate that.
+Today, however, it’s one of my favourite del Toro pictures, but it took multiple screenings to really appreciate that.
 My turning point was that I eventually became more familiar with the Gothic genre and realized just how expertly the film incorporates it.
 I would argue that knowing other Gothic works, or at least recognizing these older tropes, is crucial for the film.
 Crimson Peak extends its genre while still being an accurate Gothic romance.
-In fact, it’s arguably one of the greatest examples of period authentic Gothic romance.
-And that is hugely different than a lot of our contemporary cinema.
+In fact, it’s arguably one of the greatest examples of period authentic Gothic romance, authentic to these texts at least.

 “Souls Come and Go.”

 Once you let go of the ‘big twist’ expectation, you find so many interesting things about Crimson Peak.
 I really love the mourning fashion in the film, everything from the black band Edith wears on her arm after her mother dies to her intricate two hand belt.
 Mourning was a strange thing for the Victorians, it was a culture which openly announced itself.
-I published a paper a few years ago on Victorian post-mortem photography, and these photos are how I understand the Victorian era today.
+I published a paper some years ago (2018) on Victorian post-mortem photography, and these photos are how I understand the Victorian era today.
 I hope you bear with me on this strange tangent, I swear it is relevant.
 A subset of Victorian society would take photographs of recently deceased family members as though they were still alive.
 This had two functions.
 First, it was often the only photograph a person would have in their lifetime (or deathtime), and so the family wanted something they could remember the dead by.
 A large portion of these photos are of young children, whose families wanted some evidence that the person had existed.
 They were often propped up to look like they were sleeping, a phenomenon now referred to as the ‘sleeping beauty’ pose.
 Any signs of decay or disease were covered up to preserve the person as they were.
 Second, some Victorians believed that the camera could capture part of the soul (our shadow), and that having a photograph meant that you could literally hold onto a person.
-Photographs were initially treated like ghosts as they feature an ageless version of the subject, unchanging and beyond mortality.
+Photographs were initially treated like ghosts, as they feature an ageless version of the subject, unchanging and beyond mortality.
 The photo outlives the subject, and that is a rather unnerving situation.
 Crimson Peak returns to that logic, as its plot is familiar but again, there is something off about it, something disturbing happening within the very folds of the narrative.
-There is something familiar about it, but it has captured something else in that familiarity.
+A strong familiarity to it, like these photos, yet capturing something else, another meaning, within that familiarity.